JustynaKedzierska/FirstProject/README.md

-# HRQuestion - aplication for HR
+# HRQuestion - application for HR